YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 Database Transaction Number
 ++++++++++++++++++++++++++++

 Every transaction applied to a database file increments the database transaction number for that file.
-Each block records the database transaction number at which it was updated, and the Current transaction field in the file header shows the value for the next transaction or mini-transaction to use.
+Each block records the database transaction number at which it was updated, and the Current Transaction field in the file header shows the value for the next transaction or mini-transaction to use.
 The following database file header fields all show database transaction numbers: Last Record Backup, Last Database Backup, Last Bytestream Backup, Maximum TN, and Maximum TN Warn.

 Database transaction numbers are currently unsigned 64-bit integers.

 While database activity uses database transaction numbers sequentially, not every transaction number can be found in a database block.
-For a Kill increments the database transaction number, but can remove blocks with earlier database transaction numbers from the database.
+For example, a Kill increments the database transaction number but can remove blocks with earlier database transaction numbers from the database.

-Note that database transaction numbers are updated in memory and only periodically flushed to secondary storage, so in cases of abnormal shutdown, the on-disk copies in the file header might be somewhat out-of-date.
+Note that database transaction numbers are updated in memory and are only periodically flushed to secondary storage, so in cases of abnormal shutdown, the on-disk copies in the file header might be somewhat out-of-date.

 +++++++++++++++++++++++++++++++
 Journal Sequence Number
 +++++++++++++++++++++++++++++++

 While the database transaction number is specific to a database file, replication imposes a serialization of transactions across all replicated regions.
-As each transaction is placed in the Journal Pool it is assigned the next journal sequence number.
+As each transaction is placed in the Journal Pool, it is assigned the next journal sequence number.
 When a database file in a replicated instance is updated, the Region Seqno field in the file header records the journal sequence number for that transaction.
 The journal sequence number for an instance is the maximum Region Seqno of any database file in that instance.
 While it uses them in processing, YottaDB stores journal sequence numbers only in journal files.
 In database file headers, Zqgblmod Seqno and Zqgblmod Trans are journal sequence numbers.

 Except for transactions in Unreplicated Transaction Logs, the journal sequence number of a transaction uniquely identifies that transaction on the originating primary instance and on all replicating secondary instances.
-When replicated via SI replication, the journal sequence number becomes a stream sequence number (see below) and propagated downstream, thus maintaining the unique identity of each transaction.
+When replicated via SI replication, the journal sequence number becomes a stream sequence number (see below) and is propagated downstream, thus maintaining the unique identity of each transaction.

 Journal sequence numbers cannot have holes - missing journal sequence numbers are evidence of abnormal database activity, including possible manual manipulation of the transaction history or database state.